SJTsai/TicTacToe/README.md

 Tic Tac Toe assignment for 8th Light.

-To run, please follow the steps for one of the options below:
+To run, please follow the steps using one of the options below:

 ##Option 1 - Importing Eclipse Project from Git##
 1. Create a new Eclipse workspace.